davidthurman/plex-request/readme.md

-#Allows for people to request movies or tv shows to be added to your Plex server.
+#Allows people to request movies or tv shows to be added to your Plex server.
 Also allows errors to be reported.

 ###Requirements: